tiagodeluna/study-notes/Git/git-commands/README.md

 | ----- | ----- |
 | ssh-keygen | Generate SSH Key |

+Please check [this article](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to find more info on how to generate and use SSH keys in GitHub.

 ## Cloning a project

 | Command | Description |